jcasoft/PushbulletSkill/README.md

 > **Note:**
 > - help - to invoke a push 10 seconds audio file to your own pushbullet account
-> - The audio file is sent to your devices associated to you pushbullet account
+> - The audio file is sent to your devices associated to your pushbullet account

 **Enjoy !**